citp/privacy-policy-historical/r/rm/rmt/rmtcenter.com.md

-> *The following text is extracted and transformed from the rmtcenter.com privacy policy that was archived on 2012-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121126043516id_/http%3A//www.rmtcenter.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rmtcenter.com privacy policy that was archived on 2013-05-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130529082601id_/http%3A//www.rmtcenter.com/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement | Strategic Intervention Institute
+# Privacy Statement | Robbins-Madanes Training

 Your privacy is important to RobbinsMadanesTraining.com.
 This privacy statement provides information about the personal information that RobbinsMadanesTraining.com collects, and the ways in which RobbinsMadanesTraining.com uses that personal information.